jundalisay/spblist/content/en/research/sarkar/human-body/part-1.md

 <!-- The propensive propulsion comes from  -->

 The antahkarańa therefore<!--  The origin or --> is:
-- the source of the propulsion is antahkarańa.
+- the source of the propulsion
 - is made of the conscious and subconscious portions of the mind.
   - Thinking, memory, etc., all belong to antahkarańa.
   - Antahkarańa is doing these things